Nothing But Thirty

-Nothing But Thirty (三十而已 (Sān Shí Ér Yǐ)) is a 2020 Chinese drama television series directed by Zhang Xiaobo and starring Jiang Shuying, Tong Yao and Mao Xiaotong.
-The series follows the story of three vastly different urban women who have reached their thirties while facing challenges at a crucial stage in their lives, as they leave behind their youthful, carefree 20s to embrace the "adult" life of a 30-year-old, and ultimately decide to take matters into their own hands.
+Nothing But Thirty (三十而已 (Sān Shí Ér Yǐ)) is a 2020 Chinese drama television series directed by Zhang Xiaobo and starring Jiang Shuying, Tong Yao, and Mao Xiaotong.
+The series follows the story of three completely different urban women who have reached their thirties while facing challenges at a crucial stage in their lives, as they leave behind their youthful, carefree 20s to embrace the life of a 30-year-old adult, and eventually decide to take matters into their own hands.
 The series began airing on Dragon Television and Tencent Video on July 17, 2020.

 Plot

-The story chronicles the life of three women with different backgrounds and different personalities.
+The series tells about the life of three women with different backgrounds and personalities.

-Gu Jia is strong willed, and is both a housewife and a businesswoman.
-She helped her husband become the CEO of a fireworks company, and fought rich housewives who bullied her son.
-Wang Manni is rebellious, and is confident at both her workplace and at home.
-Zhong Xiaoqin is content with her average life, with a normal job and a husband who likes fish.
+Gu Jia is a strong-willed a housewife and businesswoman that helped her husband become the CEO of a fireworks company, and fought rich housewives who bullied her son.
+Wang Manni is rebellious and confident at both her workplace as well as home.
+Zhong Xiaoqin is content with her average life, a normal job, and a husband who likes fish.

 However, their lives are suddenly disrupted by external factors.
 Gu Jia begins to suspect her husband Xu Huanshan of having a young mistress, Wang Manni faces difficulties with sales and relationships, and Zhong Xiaoqin's idea of a perfect marriage is destroyed.
-How will the three women deal with the challenges of turning thirty?

-Additionally a couple with a son close in age to Gu Jia's son Ziyan, who operate a food truck appear as silent characters.
-They occasionally interact with the main character and consistently appear at the end of the show before the closing credits.